-It is the goal of West Texas A&M University and the Office of Study Abroad to help locate safe and secure study abroad opportunities for students.
-Although every effort will be taken to ensure students' safety while abroad, WTAMU cannot plan or take responsibility for circumstances beyond its control.
+Although every effort will be taken to ensure students' safety while abroad, WTAMU and the OSA cannot plan or take responsibility for circumstances beyond its control.
 Ultimately, it is the student's responsibility to ensure their own personal safety and make choices that will not put themselves in danger while they are abroad.
-WTAMU and the OSA offer safety preparation to students.

 If you would like to look into safety and health information on your own, please refer to the websites listed below: